mnxn/mnxn.github.io/content/blog/ocaml/vscode-jsoo.md

 ---
 title: "Js_of_ocaml in the VSCode OCaml Platform"
 date: 2020-10-20T23:51:37-07:00
+description: "Lessons from porting the VSCode OCaml Platform extension from BuckleScript to Js_of_ocaml."
 ---

 For about two weeks now, the published version of the [VSCode OCaml Platform extension](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform) has had something special about it.